Culture of the People's Republic of China: Drama

 In the 1930s, theatrical productions performed by traveling Red Army cultural troupes in Communist-controlled areas were consciously used to promote party goals and political philosophy.
 By the 1940s, the theater was well established in Communist-controlled areas.

 In the early years of the People's Republic, Western-style theater was presented mainly in the form of "socialist realism."
 During the Cultural Revolution, however, Western-style plays were condemned as "dead drama" and "poisonous weeds" and were not performed.

 Following the Cultural Revolution, Western-style theater experienced a revival.
 Many new works appeared, and revised and banned plays from China and abroad were reinstated in the national repertoire.
 Many of the new plays strained at the limits of creative freedom and were alternately commended and condemned, depending on the political atmosphere.
 One of the most outspoken of the new breed of playwrights was Sha Yexin.
 His controversial play If I Were for Real, which dealt harshly with the cronyism and perquisites accorded party members, was first produced in 1979.
 In early 1980 the play was roundly criticized by Secretary General Hu Yaobang — the first public intervention in the arts since the Cultural Revolution.
 In the campaign against bourgeois liberalism in 1981 and the Anti-Spiritual Pollution Campaign in 1983, Sha and his works were again criticized.
 Through it all Sha continued to write for the stage and to defend himself and his works in the press.
-In late 1985 Sha Yexin was accepted into the Chinese Communist Party and appointed head of the Shanghai People's Art Theater, where he continued to produce controversial plays.
+In late 1985 Sha Yexin was accepted into the CCP and appointed head of the Shanghai People's Art Theater, where he continued to produce controversial plays.